jugbd/jugbd.org/_posts/2022-02-19-understanding-java-generics-1.md

 #### Bounded wildcard parameterized type

 Bounded wildcard have 2 types - upper bounded and lower bounded.
-These bounds put some restrictions of range of classes that can be used as generic types.
+These bounds put some restrictions on range of classes that can be used as generic types.
 We usually achieve the upper bound limit by `extends` and lower bound limit by `super` keyword.

 ##### Upper bounded wildcard

 Let's assume, we have a method, that takes a parameter of List.
 The list items can have different instances of a class, that has multiple child class.
-Now, we don't know, at which point of time which child class instance will be added in the list.
+Now, we don't know, at which point of time which child class instance list will be passed through the method parameter.
 In such case, we can simply set the upper bounded wildcard.

 ```